clij/clij/ReadMe.md

 Complete jython examples can be found in the src/main/jython directory.
 More Java example code can be found in the package clearcl.imagej.demo

 ## OpenCL Kernel calls with CLIJ.execute()
-The execute function asks for four parameters
+The execute function asks for three or four parameters
 ```
 lCLIJ.execute(<Class>, "filename_open.cl", "kernelfunction", {"src":image, "dst":image, "more":5, "evenmore":image})

+lCLIJ.execute("absolute/or/relative/path/filename_open.cl", "kernelfunction", {"src":image, "dst":image, "more":5, "evenmore":image})
 ```
 * An optional class file as an anchor to have a point for where to start searching for the program file (second parameter).
 * The open.cl program file will be searched for in the same folder where the class (first parameter) is defined.
-In the example here, this class comes with the dependency FastFuse
+In the first example above, this class comes with the dependency FastFuse.
+Alternatively, an absolute path can be proveded if there is no class given as first parameter.
+In case a relative path is given, it must be relative from the current dir of Fiji.
 * The name of the kernel function defined in the program file
 * A dictionary with all the parameters of the kernel function, such as "src" and "dst".
 It is recommended to have at least a "src" and a "dst" parameter, because CLIJ derives image data types and global space from these parameters.

 ## Supported / tested platforms
 There is a rudimentary list of tests implemented in the clearcl.imagej.test package mainly testing conversion of types between CPU, GPU and JVM.
-Furthermore, there is one test appling an OpenCL kernel to images of type UnsignedShort.
+Furthermore, there is one test applying an OpenCL kernel to images of type UnsignedShort.
 Following OpenCL devices were tested successfully:
 * GeForce 940MX (OpenCL 2.0, Win 10 64 bit, Feb 2018)
 * GeForce GTX 960M (OpenCL 1.2, Win 10 64 bit, Feb 2018)
 * Intel(R) HD Graphics 620 (OpenCL 1.2, Win 10 64bit, Feb 2018)